webpage-test/webpage-test.github.io/_pages/miscellaneous.md

 ---
 layout: page
-title: Group
+title: Miscellaneous
-permalink: /Group/
+permalink: /Miscellaneous/
 subtitle: #Enjoy it even if it is not enjoyable.
 ---

-Under Construction
+Put your life story here.